vorakl/vorakl.github.io/README.md

 beginning of [Makefile](https://github.com/vorakl/vorakl.github.io/blob/master/src/Makefile#L1)
 accordingly to an actual location of cloned repositories

-3. Make a *Dev* version of the site and run it locally to check what it looks like:
+3. Make a *Dev* version of the site and run it locally to check what it looks like by running this command in the site's repo

 ```
 cd src && make dev run